 The Filipino celebration of Pangangaluluwa happens on Halloween night.
 Although local traditions are reportedly fading with time, in some provinces the festivities persist.
 It was once believed that the dead visited on Halloween and would pilfer an item from whom they visited as a sign that they were there.
 And hence the tradition of sneaking belongings from people, the stuff of which will appear the next day in a surprising place.
 As well, groups still go from house to house offering songs in exchange for money or gifts.

 The love for Día de los Muertos (Day of the Dead) has crept across the border from Mexico to the States, where those looking for an alternative to a Hallmark Halloween have embraced the holiday’s grimly smiling sugar skulls and beautifully decorative attire.
 As practiced by the indigenous communities of Mexico, the day marks the transitory return to Earth of loved ones who’ve passed away, as well as marking the end of the maize harvest, the country’s predominant food crop.
 On this day, people help to ease the return of departed souls to Earth by making flower petals trails with candles and offerings along the way from cemetery to homes.
-As well, the dead’s favorite foods are prepared and home shrines are decorated to ensure that the deceased brings prosperity to the living.
+The dead’s favorite foods are also prepared and home shrines are decorated to ensure that the deceased brings prosperity to the living.

 Although generally falling near the end of September rather than October, Chuseok is a major three-day holiday in South Korea intended to give thanks to the dead.
-During the festival, people return to their ancestral homes to carry out certain rituals, like preparing special rice cakes called Songpyeon, which are left out for dead relatives to eat.
-There are also feasts, services and visits to tombs for cleaning and paying respect, all marked with eating, dancing and drinking.
-While this may be missing the spooky ghoul component of other Halloween-type celebrations, the whole paying-homage-to-the-dead part is a lovely way to embrace our mortality ... or immortality, where eating Songpyeon is concerned.
+During the festival, people return to their ancestral homes to carry out certain rituals, like preparing special rice cakes called songpyeon, which are left out for dead relatives to eat.
+There are also feasts, services and visits to tombs for cleaning and paying respects, all marked with eating, dancing and drinking.
+While this may be missing the spooky ghoul component of other Halloween-type celebrations, the whole paying-homage-to-the-dead part is a lovely way to embrace our mortality ... or immortality, where eating songpyeon is concerned.

 Halloween has a long tradition in Scotland, land of MacBeth’s witches and Robert Burns’ devils.
 In many areas, past custom was to leave an empty chair and a plate of food for ghosts, since Halloween was the when the souls of the dead roamed the mortal world.
 To this day bonfires are lit — once to scare away the dead.
 While turnips — the original jack-o’-lanterns — are still carved, pumpkins are now making an appearance as well.
 Until recently, children dressed in old clothes or costumed as evil spirits went from door to door singing or telling stories for sweets or snacks.
 Although increasingly, kids are resorting to trick-or-treating without the tricks.
 Children’s parties are still popular, and just like Americans bob for apples, “dookin’” for apples is still going strong in Scotland; a tradition which, like the ghosts that inspire the day, never seems to die.